 The flaw of this book is it lacks conciseness.
 Concepts and questions break down so much and so deeply that it can be too easy for those who already have a good knowledge foundation.
 It provides lengthy explanations but not enough examples, which don’t make it ideal when you’re chasing time.
 All in all, this prep book is recommended for beginners.

-This study guide is the complete package.
+The Power Score LSAT Bible is the complete package.
 It contains The Reading Comprehension Bible, the Logic Games Bible, and the Logical Reasoning Bible, making it comprehensive.
 The trilogy explains the principles and concepts behind standardized examinations, such as the LSAT, in detail.

 Since this trilogy is composed of separate reviewers that thoroughly cover each section of the test, it can most likely include questions that will come out on the test.
 By the time you finish all three books, you should be more sufficiently prepared.

 This LSAT bible trilogy is easy to grasp.
-Even though it’s’s more than 1,800 pages long (all three combined), it’s’s succinctly written.
+Even though it’s more than 1,800 pages long (all three combined), it’s’s succinctly written.
 Every word is relevant and to-the-point, so it’s’s not a waste of time.
 The questions also closely resemble how the actual exams are.

 The trilogy also offers study plans available online to help you manage your study time and craft your approach to exam preparations.
 It teaches you test-taking strategies and techniques, so you’d be prepared to face any questions on the actual test.
 The trilogy is also one of the best in walking users through the questions” construction and their answers.

-This strategy guide in our midst is another set of LSAT prep books containing separate reviewers that covers the test sections thoroughly.
+The LSAT Prep Books by Manhattan is another set of LSAT prep books containing separate reviewers that covers the test sections thoroughly.
 The books are going in small steps, and they prepare you by leaving nothing to chance; They cover topics that will most likely pop up in the actual exam.

 The overall flow of the guide is logical and coherent.
 It’s’s is not overwhelming.
 It gradually builds up the difficulty level, starting with a beginner’s level toward more challenging drills.
 This way, you challenge yourself enough to sharpen your mind but still able to digest the content, which enables you to step up to more challenging questions and drills.
 This set offers guided self-improvement.

-LSAT Prep Plus is complete with practice questions and exams that mirror the actual test, test-taking techniques and strategies, online workshops, and instructional videos.
+The LSAT Prep Plus by Kaplan is complete with practice questions and exams that mirror the actual test, test-taking techniques and strategies, online workshops, and instructional videos.
 Ideal for beginners who are trying to find their way in the LSAT battlefield.
 This prep book helps you reach preparedness, excellence, and high test scores.

 Study plans help you manage your study time, no matter how much time you set aside for it.
 To help you avoid going all over the place, it teaches your learning strategies, so you can set your focus on what you should study.
 Additionally, it thoroughly explains the answer to the practice exams.
 It also provides a practice full exam to prepare you for the actual exam.